-Richard Dawson, SHRM-SCP, SPHR, PHRca, HRPM, sHRBP, is a highly tactical strategist with extensive HR management experience.
-He is a full-fledged generalist with industry acumen spanning employee relations, strategic management, talent acquisition, training and development, organizational effectiveness, talent management and full-cycle human resources.
+Richard Dawson, SHRM-SCP, SPHR, PHRca, HRPM, sHRBP, is an experienced, highly tactical, strategic HR Manager.
 He is also senior certified in Federal and California Employment Laws, as well as, certified in CUE, Labor/Employee Relations.
+Richard has industry acumen spanning employee relations, strategic management, talent acquisition, training and development, organizational effectiveness, talent management and full-cycle human resources.

-Additionally, Richard is an Adjunct Professor at Claremont Graduate University and HR Instructor at University of La Verne, teaching the SHRM-CP/SHRM-SCP classes, Director of Certification for IE-SHRM teaching the PHR/SPHR and SHRM CP/SCP classes to HR professionals in Los Angeles, Inland Empire and Orange County.
-Previously, with IE-SHRM, held positions such as, President, Vice-President, Vice-President of Finance, Treasurer and Membership Chair.
+Richard is an Adjunct Professor at Claremont Graduate University and HR Instructor at University of La Verne, teaching the SHRM-CP/SHRM-SCP classes, Certification Preparation Class Facilitator for IE SHRM teaching the PHR/SPHR and SHRM CP/SCP classes to HR professionals in Los Angeles, Inland Empire and Orange County.

-As a board member, he has held various positions including Director of Communication and Director of Certification for CalSHRM, Vice-President of Leadership for PIHRA as well as, National SHRM roles as Diversity & Inclusion Expertise Panel and currently, Ethics, Corporate Social Responsibility and Sustainability Expertise Panel.
-Richard believes that his greatest role is paying it forward, by assisting others with their success and he looks forward to working with you.
+Richard has held various board roles including IE SHRM Director of Certification & Past-President, Director of Communication and Director of Certification for CalSHRM, Vice-President of Leadership for PIHRA as well as, National SHRM roles as Diversity & Inclusion Expertise Panel and currently, Ethics, Corporate Social Responsibility and Sustainability Expertise Panel.
+Richard believes that his greatest role is paying it forward, by assisting others with their success.

 The Human Resources Certification Program (HRCP) course will be delivered by facilitators who are certified and experienced HR practitioners and subject-matter experts.
 Class time is supplemented with out-of-class readings and practice exams.